clojure-mode provides basic syntax highlighting for Clojure(Script) code, but

 syntax highlighting.
 We call this functionality "dynamic syntax highlighting" (as opposed to

 the somewhat static syntax highlighting you’d get from

 |The Emacs term for "syntax highlighting" is "font-locking".
 That’s why all configuration variables that have something to do with syntax highlighting have "font-locking" in their names.

 CIDER can syntax highlight symbols that are known to be defined.
 By default,

-from any namespace.
-If you’d like CIDER to also colorize usages of functions
+well as macros from any namespace.
+If you’d like CIDER to also colorize usages

 (setq cider-font-lock-dynamically '(macro core function var))